compsocialscience/summer-institute/2019/partner.md

 The mission of the Summer Institutes in Computational Social Science is to provide open, high-quality training in computational social science to researchers around the world in order to accelerate the growth of the field and ensure that it develops practices that are in the long-term interests of science and society.

-As we work toward this mission we will be guided by the following principles:
+As we work toward this mission, we will be guided by the following principles:

 1. The training provided by SICSS will be free to participants.